siyul-park/uniflow/README.md

 make build-all
 ```

-The executable will be located in the `dist` directory after building.
+After building, the executable will be created in the `dist` directory.

 ### ⚙️ Configuration

-Environment configuration is managed through environment variables or the `.uniflow.toml` file.
-The following shows how
+You can manage configuration using environment variables or a `.uniflow.toml` file.
+Here's an example of registering and
-to register and configure the default plugins provided:
+configuring the built-in plugins:

 ```toml
 [database]